-Configuration Description Supported Not Supported One to many You cannot migrate a single source to multiple target servers. х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You cannot migrate a single source to itself. Х Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster Your target cannot be in a cluster, however, if it is a standalone virtual machine, the host it is running on can be in a cluster. х Cluster to standalone Your source cannot be in a cluster, however, if it is a standalone virtual machine, the host it is running on can be in a cluster. х Cluster to cluster Your source and target cannot be in a cluster, however, if they are standalone virtual machines, the hosts they are running on can be in a cluster. х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
-Migration of the virtual machine is from within the guest operating system. х Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. х
+Configuration Description Supported Not Supported Many to one You cannot migrate many source servers to one target server. Х One to many You cannot migrate a single source to multiple target servers. Х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You cannot migrate a single source to itself. Х Standalone to standalone Your servers can be in a standalone to standalone configuration. Х Standalone to cluster Your servers cannot be in a standalone to cluster configuration. Х Cluster to standalone Your servers cannot be in a cluster to standalone configuration. Х Cluster to cluster Your servers cannot be in a cluster to cluster configuration. Х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
+Migration of the virtual machine is from within the guest operating system.
+X Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. х